rali-udem/json-rnc/README.md

 Here are a few remarks about keys:
   - in a JSON object, all keys must be different (this is checked by the schema validator), and there is no ordering between properties within a single object;
   - all keys specified in the schema must appear in the object, unless they are marked as *optional* by appending a question mark (`?`) to the key ;
-  - the keys are always strings; they must be quoted in the JSON value but do not have to be quoted in the JSON-RNC schema.
+  - the keys are always strings; they must be quoted in the JSON value but do not have to be quoted in the JSON-RNC schema if it only contains alphanumeric characters.
--   a **JSON array type** defined with a type within square brackets; all elements in the array will have to match this type; so `[{a:string, b:number}]` will match a list of objects each being composed of the same two key-value pairs.
 -   a **list of types separated by a vertical bar** indicating that the object must match one of these types; for example `integer|{a:string}` will match either an integer or an object with a single key `a`.
+-   a **JSON array type** defined with a type or a list of types; all elements in the array will have to match this type; so `[{a:string, b:number}]` will match a list of objects each being composed of the same two key-value pairs.
 -   a **type within parentheses** for grouping, most often choices between alternatives.
 -   an **identifier** which should refer to an existing type definition; forward references are accepted but all references must have been defined at the end of the JSON-RNC file.
 -   although it defeats the purpose of a validator, we found it useful to allow to skip the validation of an object or an array by indicating an empty object (`{}`) or an empty array (`[]`).